Rachael Cabral-Guevara: Political career

 In October 2019, three-term incumbent state representative Mike Rohrkaste announced he would retire at the end of the current term.
 Cabral-Guevara had already expressed interest in running for the Wisconsin State Assembly and, on the announcement of Rohrkaste's retirement, immediately confirmed that she would enter the race for the 55th assembly district seat.
 She made an official announcement of her campaign for the Republican nomination in the district the following February.
 Cabral-Guevara faced two opponents in the Republican primary—Neenah School Board member Lauri Asbury and perennial candidate and conservative activist Jay Schroeder.
 The primary grew contentious, with Asbury making an issue of Cabral-Guevara receiving roughly $35,000 worth of campaign support from Virginia-based electioneering PAC Make Liberty Win, and Schroeder attacking Cabral-Guevara over her willingness to explore legalization of recreational marijuana.
-Cabral-Guevara responded by charging that supporters of her opponents were engaged in a campaign of hate mail and vandalism against her, including death threats and racism.
+Cabral-Guevara responded that democrats and supporters of her opponents were engaged in a campaign of hate mail and vandalism against her, including death threats and racism.
 In the August primary, Cabral-Guevara won a substantial victory, taking nearly 60% of the vote.

 In the November general election, she faced Democrat Dan Schierl, who had previously run against Rohrkaste in 2018.
 For the general election, Cabral-Guevara pushed a campaign agenda of affordable health care, lower taxes, and improved educational outcomes in the state.
 With the campaign taking place during the COVID-19 pandemic, Cabral-Guevara also declared her opposition to any business restrictions or limitations to prevent the spread of the virus.
 Cabral-Guevara prevailed in the general election, carrying nearly 55% of the vote.

 On March 17, 2022, Cabral-Guevara announced that she would be running for the 19th State Senate District.
 The incumbent, Roger Roth, vacated the seat to run for lieutenant governor.
 She prevailed over Appleton Alderperson Kristin Alfheim in the November 8, 2022 election.

+After governor Tony Evers vetoed a bill that would have expanded nurse practitioner's scope of practice, Cabral-Guevara became the focus of widespread bipartisan condemnation after suggesting those who supported the veto should be subjected to medical assault.

 Personal life and family

 Rachael Cabral-Guevara has four children and resides on Stroebe Island in the village of Fox Crossing, Wisconsin.
-In the summers, she provides volunteer medical care in migrant camps within Wisconsin.

-She is a member of the Wisconsin Nursing Association, the American Nursing Association, the American Nurses Credentialing Center, and the Sigma Theta Tau Honor Society of Nursing.
+She is a member of the Wisconsin Nursing Association, the American Nursing Association, the American Nurses Credentialing Center, and the Sigma Theta Tau nursing honor society.